-- In addition, the photon beams may either be limited to the actual trajectory of the path that generated them, which we call "short" beams. - Or they may extend all the way to the next surface, which we call "long" beams. - This difference has a significant impact on the estimator variance. - We can apply the exact same thing also to the query beams, so we can have short and long query beams.
+- In addition, the photon beams may either be limited to the actual trajectory of the path that generated them, which we call "short" beams. - Or they may extend all the way to the next surface (or to infinity, if the medium is not bounded), which we call "long" beams. - This difference has a significant impact on the estimator variance. - We can apply the exact same thing also to the query beams, so we can have short and long query beams.